mrismanaziz/Reforestation/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## What is a tornado's favorite game to play?
+Twister!